top of page

 Person kneeling on a paved path, tying bright pink running shoe laces, wearing gray leggings and a pink top.
 Sunny outdoor setting.

-It’s great to move your body regularly, but if your workouts are inconsistent in effort, you may not be burning as many calories or building as much strength as you think.
-This could mean:
+It’s wonderful to move your body regularly, but if your workout intensity is inconsistent, you may not be burning the calories you think.
+This inconsistency can occur when:

-• Sticking to the same routine without progressive overload.
+• You stick to the same routine without any progression.

 The Fix:

-• Follow a structured workout plan with progression (increasing weight, reps, or intensity).
+• Follow a structured workout plan with progression, such as increasing weight, reps, or intensity.

-• Track your workouts to ensure you’re improving over time.
+• Track your workouts to ensure you’re making progress over time.

-• Find a form of exercise you enjoy to stay consistent long-term.
+• Find a form of exercise you enjoy to maintain long-term consistency.

 Person sleeping peacefully in a white bed with tousled hair, set against a minimalistic background.
 Calm, restful mood.
 Black and white image.

-You can have the perfect diet and exercise routine, but if you’re not sleeping well or managing stress, your body might be working against you.
+You can have the perfect diet and exercise routine, but if you’re not sleeping well or managing stress effectively, your body might be working against you.
 Lack of sleep and high stress can:

 • Increase cravings for high-calorie, processed foods.